QualiSystems/cloudshell-help/versioned_docs/version-2023.3/quick-start/install-and-setup.md

 Depending on your organization, you might want to set up domains for your different teams or sites.
 A domain is basically a space that includes the resources, Apps and blueprints that apply to a specific team, project or geographically-distributed site in your organization, and the users that belong to that team or site.

 Groups are the link that connects users to a domain.
 Each group has a role, which is delegated to that group’s members in the domain.
 As such, you could have a single user with different roles in different domains.
-That user could be a “regular user” in one domain but a “domain admin” in another.
+That user could be a "regular user” in one domain but a "domain admin” in another.

 This diagram illustrates how users, groups and domains work together: